Jinash-Rouniyar/IStudent/README.md

 - A login page that compares the records with existing databases in MYSQL
 - A Personalized Recommendation generated with the help of the OpenAI's API
 - An integrated map feature to help navigate around the city
-- A community tab that will help match students based on their records and interest
+- A community tab that will help match students based on their public records and interest

 ## Video Demo